danthegoodman1/GPTFAQ/README.md

 You can optionally provide a `selector` which will help GPTFAQ narrow down what it needs to focus on and allows it to use HTML (preserving `href` attributes and using where relevant) to generate the FAQs.
 Otherwise it will just use the `body` text.

+You must also put a `company_name` in so that GPT-4 can attempt to highlight you specifically on the second question 😁.
+It should only do so if relevant.
+If using for personal content, just put your name there.

 The `path` should be the full path to the content.
 For example if I had `www.tangia.co` as my domain, and my path was `/post/optimizing-your-tweets-to-maximize-the-algorithm` then content would be expected to be at `www.tangia.co/post/optimizing-your-tweets-to-maximize-the-algorithm`.

 Generated FAQs also have a 12 hour expiry.
 When expired, GPTFAQ behaves like a `stale-while-revalidate` where it will immediately serve the stale data, and in the background launch another generation job.